Table of Contents

 Beta Readers

 Except in special circumstances, avoid using family and close friends as beta readers.
-You want to get people who are going to ruthlessly (although nicely) tell you what needs to be corrected, and friends and family often will withhold advice that you need to “spare your feelings.”
+You want people who are going to ruthlessly, although nicely, tell you what needs to be corrected.
+Friends and family often withhold advice that you need to “spare your feelings.”

 It’s far better to get critique from a few beta readers than to receive negative reviews on Amazon.